piotr-cz/rollup-plugin-prepend-modules/README.md

 type: `string[]`<br />
 default: `[]`

-An array of modules to import
+An array of modules to prepend

 ### `sourceMap`